 Finally, pin the pillow front to the back with right sides facing each other.
 Sew around the entire outer edge of your square leaving about a 1/2″ seam allowance.
 Flip your pillow cover inside out, and stuff in the pillow form.

 She loves “styles” – which is how she describes fashion and clothing.
 Love her.
 Are Mommy and Me sweatshirts cool or no?

-This print and cut file can not be redistributed (if you want to share it, send your friends right here) and is for personal use only (That means you can’t sell it or anything you make with it).
+This print and cut file can not be redistributed (if you want to share it, send your friends right here) and is for personal use only.
 If you do download it, I would love if you followed me on your fave social media or subscribed to my newsletter.
 Thanks, guys!

 Check out more of my cut files here: